wehmoen/crit-testnet/README.md

 If you want to learn more about fernet crytography you can check out this [link](https://cryptography.io/en/latest/fernet/).
 - Once done you can set your active account by clicking the Set as Active button on the right frame of the window.
 - You can now close the window to setup your filters.
+- Restart the bot to save the changes you made

 ### Setting up filters